cvishakh/cvishakh.github.io/README.md

 </p>

 ## Functions
-⚡️ A simple, fully responsive starter website\
+- A simple, fully responsive starter website\
-⚡️ Valid HTML5 & CSS3\
+- Valid HTML5 & CSS3\
-⚡️ Easy to customize and integrate\
+- Easy to customize and integrate\
-⚡️ Smooth navigation and compact UI
+- Smooth navigation and compact UI

 ## Sections
 This portfolio includes the following sections:

-✔️ **HomePage**: A brief about myself and contact details.
+- **HomePage**: A brief about myself and contact details.
-✔️ **Profile**: A brief career timeline and background.
+- **Profile**: A brief career timeline and background.
-✔️ **Gallery**: Snapshots from my journey through my lens.
+- **Gallery**: Snapshots from my journey through my lens.
-✔️ **Blog**: A list of blog articles published via [Medium](https://medium.com/@cvishakh).
+- **Blog**: A list of blog articles published via [Medium](https://medium.com/@cvishakh).
-✔️ **Projects**: A list of completed projects.
+- **Projects**: A list of completed projects.

 ## Steps to follow
-To try and implement your own portfolio using this simple UI, follow the steps:
+To try and implement your own portfolio using this simple UI, follow these steps:
 - Clone the repository to your local machine via HTTPS:
 ```
 git clone https://github.com/cvishakh/cvishakh.github.io.git
 ```

-- Modify the content in the <b>index.html</b> file to your corresponding career timeline, photos, blogs, and projects.
+- Modify the content in the <b>index.html</b> file to fits your career timeline, photos, blogs, and projects.
 - To update your academic and carer journey, modify/edit `.\timeline.html`.
 - Add or remove images from `.\photos` directory as per your requirement.
 - extract_metadata.py: Extracts GPS metadata (latitude & longitude) from JPEG images and generates a `photos_metadata.json` file for use in the photo gallery.